Prof. Vincent HUGEL

 Teaching

-My teaching activities concern computational mechanics at the GMP department, terrestrial mobile robotics in the training programme named SYSMER (Mechanical and Robotic Systems) of the Engineering school of the University, and modeling of mechanical systems in the first year of the master named ISC (Engineering of Complex systems), in the training programme named Robotics and IoT.
+My teaching activities concern computational mechanics at the GMP department, terrestrial mobile robotics in the training programme named SYSMER (Mechanical and Robotic Systems) of the Engineering school of the University, terrestrial robotics, underwater robotics and modeling of mechanical systems in the first year of the master named ISC (Engineering of Complex systems), in the training programme named Intelligent Robotics and Embedded Systems (RISE), and in the training program MIR (Erasmus Mundus), and bio-inspired robotics in the 2nd year of Master ISC/RISE.